strigo/vscode-linear-extension/README.md

 1. Reload or restart your VSCode
 1. Open the Command Palette (Linux/Windows: `Ctrl+Shift+P`, Mac: `Cmd+Shift+P`).
 1. Run the VSCode command: "Linear: Connect", enter the Linear API key and press enter.
-1. Or type 'Linear:' to discover all available commands.

 That's it!
 You can now browse through the different "Linear: ..." commands.